 • If the ECB or CBC mode is used, the padding mode is PKCS7_PADDING or NO_PADDING.

-Note If you call the CreateKey operation to create a key but do not specify the KeySpec parameter, KMS creates a symmetric key whose key specification is Aliyun_AES_256.
+If you call the CreateKey operation to create a key but do not configure KeySpec, KMS creates a symmetric key whose key specification is Aliyun_AES_256.

 Key specifications supported for asymmetric encryption

-An asymmetric key consists of a public key and a private key that are cryptographically related.
-The public key is available for all users, while only the owner or trusted users can use the private key.
-The private key must be securely protected.
+An asymmetric key consists of a public key and a private key that are mathematically related to each other.
+The public key is available for all users, but the private key can be used only by the owner or trusted users.

-Note After you create an asymmetric key in KMS, you can obtain the public key in the KMS console or by calling the GetPublicKey operation.
-KMS ensures the security of the private key and does not support exporting the private key by calling operations.
+After you create an asymmetric key in KMS, you can obtain the public key in the KMS console or by calling the GetPublicKey operation.
+KMS ensures the security of the private key and does not support export of private keys by calling operations.

 In most cases, asymmetric key pairs are used for signing and verification or to encrypt and transmit a small amount of confidential information, such as symmetric keys.
 You can specify the key purpose when you create an asymmetric key.